VandroiyLabs/FaroresWind/README.md

 This package is divided into three major parts:

-* *Collector*: collects data and periodically sends to the server via SSH connection.
+* [Collector](https://github.com/VandroiyLabs/FaroresWind/tree/master/faroreswind/collector): collects data and periodically sends to the server via
+SSH connection.

-* *Server*: integrates data from multiple, remote electronic noses into a PostGre database, and creates a webservice.
+* [Server](https://github.com/VandroiyLabs/FaroresWind/tree/master/faroreswind/server): integrates data from multiple, remote electronic noses into a
+  PostGre database, and creates a webservice.

-* *Client*: connects to the server to manage the database and retrieve data.
+* [Client](https://github.com/VandroiyLabs/FaroresWind/tree/master/faroreswind/client): connects to the server to manage the database and retrieve data.

 ## Installation